FACT-Finder-Web-Components/oxid-eshop-module/README.md

 * Recommendations - enables `ff-recommendation` on product page
 * Similar products - enables `ff-similar-products` on product page
 * Pushed products - enables `ff-campaign-pushed-products>` on cart page
+* Disable cache - controls the usage of search result caches

 ### Using FACT-Finder® on category pages
 Module in order to preserve categories URLs and hence SEO get use of standard Oxid routing with the combination of FACT-Finder® availability to pass custom parameters to search request.